Grate-Oracle-Lewot/GrateCrystal/README.md

 - Fairy type added
 - Physical/Special split
-- Difficulty settings in the options menu for disabling player items in battle and capping levels (via either disobedience or hard caps)
+- New options in the options menu:
+  - Battle Items on/off: disable player use of items in battle (held items still work)
+  - Difficulty: Easy (player's active Pokémon gets a 1/8 boost to all non-HP stats at all times), Normal (nothing), or Hard (computer's active Pokémon gets the aforementioned boost)
+  - Level Caps: None, Disobey (Pokémon above the cap disobey like traded Pokémon), or Hard Cap (Pokémon stop gaining experience at the cap)
+  - Catching: Normal or Limited (Nuzlocke mode, yet to be implemented)
+  - Font: Normal or Unown (all text becomes Unown font, characters permitting)
 - Deleting your save file is now a simple option in the opening menu, and changing the clock is now a simple option in the Pokégear
 - Nayru62's advanced Pokédex shows base stats, learnsets, encounter rates, and much more
 - New Pokédex entries for every Pokémon